ColoursofOSINT/ColoursofOSINT.github.io/_posts/2023-09-02-Investigating-Firefox-Part-2.md

 ---

 #  PocketTube: Youtube Subscription Manager [Version 15.6.4] - 17,000 users
 PocketTube is an extension used to manage group subscriptions on youtube.
-As stated in its privacy policy, it that it uses Mixpixel for analytics tracking, however, the policy makes no mention of Sentry, which it also uses. [^footnote`] There are also many analytics, but they seem less geared to data collection and more towards premium feature payment.
+As stated in its privacy policy, it that it uses Mixpixel for analytics tracking, however, the policy makes no mention of Sentry, which it also uses. [^footnote1] There are also many analytics, but they seem less geared to data collection and more towards premium feature payment.
 Moreover, there may be more analytics, but with more then 8 MB of javascript code, finding such code is difficult.

 ```
 var be = "https://api.mixpanel.com";